ekand/beethoven10/README.md

-# beethoven10
+# beethoven11
-Beethoven's 10th Symphony, written by AI
+Beethoven's 11th Symphony, written by AI
+(Turns out some people already generated the 10th)